nealalan/LAB-AWS_webserver_via_terraform/README.md

 - Fully automate the creation of a Virtual Private Cloud and all necessary components.
 - Automate, as much as possible, the installation and configuration of an NGINX webserver.
 - Pull the website source data from github.
+- Note: Installing a quality file editor such as [Atom](https://atom.io/) is highly recommended!

 # Section 1 - AWS Setup.
 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/AWSfreetier.png?raw=true)